jean-sh/pi-equalizer/README.md

-# PiSense Visualizer
+# piEqualizer
-A sound visualizer for the Raspberry Pi Sense Hat's LED display, written in Python.
+An audio visualizer for the Raspberry Pi Sense Hat's LED display, written in Python.

-Work in progress, not functional as of yet.
+Work in progress, not functional yet.

 Done:
 * function to update 1 column of LEDs at a time (the easiest part)